Battles of Lanckorona: Aftermath

+In the last, third fight, the loss of the Russians was negligible and was produced by shots fired from the castle during the pursuit, while the Confederates lost 500 men killed and 200 prisoners of war.
 Many historians argue that the defeat at Lanckorona was sabotage on the part of Dumouriez as he was privately outspoken against the Polish nation and its Roman Catholic aspirations.
 Dumouriez was noted as calling Poland an "Asiatic nation" and relying on his French and European volunteers which lost the battle instead of "Asiats".
 This interpretation is lent weight by Dumouriez's later betrayal of Tadeusz Kościuszko when he passed on the plans for the Kościuszko Uprising to Prussia in 1793.
 Antoine-Charles du Houx and Baron de Vioménil replaced Dumouriez in the Bar Confederation army.

+Suvorov's next decisive engagement with the Confederates would be the Battle of Stołowicze.